Being-RAYtastic/Youtube-Downloader-CLI/README.md

 - Execute the python program.
 That's all.

 # Downloads
+- Copy the Video Link and paste it in the terminal.
-The videos will be saved in a directory named `yt-downloads`
+- The videos will be saved in a directory named `yt-downloads`.